whan291223/learn_ecommerce/README.md

             |-get session -> 1.create pool of session 2.config those session to database 3.provide method for crud
 3. crud -> method for get update delet which will call via "api" file which will get call by "main" too
 4. alembic -> make the model.py sync with database
+//After made change for models.py need to run

 5. main -> contain fastapi server and call "api" in main